Coding-Polaris/collidr/DEVELOPMENT.md

-I'll be collecting my thought process, trying to keep pace with each commit, as I go here:
+I'll be collecting my thought process, trying to keep pace with each commit, as I go here.

+This is very stream-of-consciousness - I'll be creating a more structured overview of the project toward the end.

 # First Glance